Independent Contractor vs. Employee | HTW Law - Employer Lawyer

 There's a saying that you should always know what you are getting into?
 This is especially so when it comes to employment law/ labour law.

 Employee being misclassified as an independent worker, however, remains a key concern.
 In fact, that was the very question being asked in Heller v.
-Uber Technologies Inc. The Court of Appeal determined that it need not decide whether Uber drivers are employees to determine on a preliminary motion whether the agreement is invalid.
+Uber Technologies Inc., 2019 ONCA 1 (CanLII).
+The Court of Appeal determined that it need not decide whether Uber drivers are employees to determine on a preliminary motion whether the agreement is invalid.
 The court presumed Mr. Heller’s claim was “capable of proof” for the purpose of the motion and asked: “if the appellant (and those like him) is an employee of Uber, does the Arbitration Clause constitute a prohibited contracting out of the ESA?”.
 The Court of Appeal answered, “yes”.
 To reach this conclusion, the Court of Appeal reviewed the ESA, particularly s.
 5, which prohibits the waiver of any employment standard under the Act and renders any contracting out void.
 The Court of Appeal then considered the ESA’s plain language and determined that the arbitration agreement impermissibly restricts the right to file a complaint with the Ministry of Labour alleging contravention of the ESA and the corollary right and employer obligation to participate in the investigative process.

 Uber appealed the decision to the Supreme Court of Canada.
 The Supreme Court of Canada dismissed the appeal and held that Uber’s arbitration clause was unconscionable, and thus invalid.
 Unfortunately, the Supreme Court did not address the issue of missclassification heads on.
+But it did set the legal precedent that even if you signed an independent contractor contract or was being hired as an agent or broker, if certain conditions are met, you will be considered an "employee" and entitled to employment law entitlements reserved only for employees.

 As of now, the four-point test will still be the guiding principle for a little while.
 The Four Point Test for Determining Independent contractor vs employee Status: